The holiday season may seem far away, but now is the time to create your company’s end-of-year corporate holiday giving plan.

 This year has shown us how important it is that companies live out their values and operate with purpose.
 People are demanding that companies step up for social change and overhaul workplace cultures.
 Employees vote with their feet by leaving workplaces they don’t love and consumers spend on products with a cause.

-Against this backdrop, the holiday season is a great time to show your company’s values and inspire your stakeholders.
+Against this backdrop, the holiday season is a great time to show your company’s values and inspire your clients and employees.
 Get involved with the community or miss out on an important engagement opportunity.
 But how can you create a corporate holiday giving plan that is both authentic and effective?

-Here are four ways for your company to make the season special for all your stakeholders.
+Here are four ways for your company to make the season special for all of your community.

 The season of giving isn’t all about donating money—you can also encourage employees to volunteer their time and skills.
 Seasonal activities like delivering gifts and serving meals were popular in the past.
 But volunteers don’t have to be hands-on at toy warehouses, soup kitchens, and hospitals—indeed, the pandemic has made this challenging.
 Luckily, studies show that the benefits of skills-based volunteering outweigh traditional volunteering by 125% in almost all ways.